evennia/evennia/docs/source/Unit-Testing.md

 To make the test runner find the tests, they must be put in a module named `test*.py` (so `test.py`, `tests.py` etc).
 Such a test module will be found wherever it is in the package.
 It can be a good idea to look at some of Evennia's `tests.py` modules to see how they look.

 Inside a testing file, a `unittest.TestCase` class is used to test a single aspect or component in various ways.
-Each test case contains one ore more *test methods* - these define the actual tests to run.
+Each test case contains one or more *test methods* - these define the actual tests to run.
 You can name the test methods anything you want as long as  the name starts with "`test_`".
 Your `TestCase` class can also have a method `setUp()`.
 This is run before each test, setting up and storing whatever preparations the test methods need.
 Conversely, a `tearDown()` method can optionally do cleanup after each test.

 To test the results, you use special methods of the `TestCase` class.
 Many of those start with "`assert`", such as `assertEqual` or `assertTrue`.